 2016-2019 PI (Tsou).
 National Science Foundation: Infrastructure Management and Extreme Events (IMEE) Award for “Integrated Stage-based Evacuation with Social Perception Analysis and Dynamic Population Estimation” (Award#: 1634641, Funding Amount: $465,189, 2016-2019, three years).
 Co-PIs: Dr. Atsushi Nara (Geography and GIS), Dr. Xianfeng Yang (Civil Engineering), and Dr. Sahar Ghanipoor Machiani.
 Using Big Data-driven techniques, this project will integrate multiple data sources including social media, census survey, geographic information systems (GIS) data layers, volunteer suggestions, and remote sensing data to develop an integrated wildfire evacuation decision support system (IWEDSS). http://decisionsupport.sdsu.edu

 2014-2019 PI (Tsou).
 National Science Foundation Interdisciplinary Behavioral and Social Science Research (IBSS) Award for “Spatiotemporal Modeling of Human Dynamics Across Social Media and Social Networks” (Award#:1416509, Funding Amount: $999,887, 2014-2019). (http://socialmedia.sdsu.edu/).
 Collaborate with Drs.
 Jay Lee (Co-PI, Kent State), Ruoming Jin (Co-PI, Kent State), Xinyue Ye (Kent State), Brian Spitzberg (Co-PI, SDSU), Jean Marc Gawron (Co-PI, SDSU), Heather Corliss (SDSU), and Xuan Shi (U of Arkansas).
-This large interdisciplinary research project will study human dynamics across social media and social networks, focusing on information diffusion modeling over time and space, and the connection between online activities and real world human behaviors.
+This large interdisciplinary research project studies human dynamics across social media and social networks, focusing on information diffusion modeling over time and space, and the connection between online activities and real world human behaviors.

 2015 PI (Tsou): GeoQuest Jumpstart: Professional Training Workshop for GIS teachers in High Schools.
 Funded by ESRI ConnectED program. $5000.
 Completed.